This is my best-ever Ultimate Vegan Bolognese Sauce recipe. Once you try it you’ll agree: it hits the spot every time!

 I have to admit, I had to do a bit of googling when naming this recipe.
 We use the word ‘bolognese’ all the time in our house, but I rarely see it spelled out.

-It occured to me that it might be spelled ‘bolognaise’, which I found out is a very common mispelling.
+It occurred to me that it might be spelled ‘bolognaise’, which I found out is a very common misspelling.
 In case you were also wondering, the proper Italian spelling is, in fact, ‘bolognese.’

 Either way, it’s absolutely delicious!

 Here are some expert tips that enhance the preparation and enjoyment of this Ultimate Vegan Bolognese Sauce:

 Quality Ingredients: The flavors of the ingredients truly shine in this recipe, so opt for the best quality you can find.
 Fresh, organic vegetables, high-quality olive oil, and a good brand of textured soy protein can really make a difference.